mitsoul/mitsoul.github.io/docs/courses.md

 We have many courses in our pipeline – check back in September 2023 to see more.

-To summarize the status a course's materials, we use the following emojis:
+To summarize the status of a course's materials, we use the following emojis:
 - ✅ indicates comprehensive and current course materials
 - 🔄 indicates incomplete and/or outdated course materials
 - 🛠️ indicates coming soon